-If you would like further information relating to Children’s Welfare and Safeguarding, please visit the FA Website at https://www.thefa.com/football-rules-governance/safeguarding
+If you would like further information relating to Children’s Welfare and Safeguarding, please visit the West Riding County FA at https://www.westridingfa.com/safeguarding-and-welfare-zone

 Howden Clough have approximately 400 players, with age groups spanning from Under 6 right through to open age.
 All of our coaches and managers are volunteers, and dedicate a lot of their own time to develop the teams and players at training sessions and on match days.

 Our coaches work with children and young people, and as such need to have the appropriate skills and training.
-All of our coaches and managers must have Criminal Record Bureau Checks (CRB) as a pre-requisite before working with children.
+All of our coaches and managers must have DBS Checks as a pre-requisite before working with children.
 Further to this, they all undertake FA Safeguarding Children Training course, and the Emergency First Aid for Children Training Course.
-The CRB, Safe guarding and First Aid Courses are renewed periodically for all coaches and managers.
+The DBS, Safe guarding and First Aid Courses are renewed periodically for all coaches and managers.

 For further development of the club, players and volunteers, many of our coaches have sat the FA Coaching Level 1 and 2 training courses.